SephirotAGI/NineBoxCognitionModel/README.md

 # NineBoxCognitionModel
 For AI further development

 I have updated the PDF and the license.
+Added NBEOSL (and updated it).